ActiDoo/clusterrebootd/docs/CI_PIPELINE.md

 - **Determinism:** The job uses a single runner image and a fixed Go version family to avoid behaviour drift between contributors.
 We will expand the matrix (for example to exercise multiple Go releases) only when necessary.
-- **Resilience:** Explicit timeouts and minimal dependencies reduce external points of failure.
-Future enhancements can add module caching once run-time characteristics are measured to ensure caches do not mask correctness issues.
+- **Resilience:** Explicit timeouts, module/build caches keyed by `go.sum`, and minimal external dependencies reduce points of failure while keeping rerun times predictable.

 ## Roadmap for Later Stages

-- Introduce static analysis (`go vet`, `staticcheck`) in a dedicated stage once the baseline job is stable.
+- Evaluate additional analyzers or custom linting rules once the current `go vet`/`staticcheck` coverage has baked in across multiple releases.
 - Layer containerised smoke tests that install the produced packages inside representative distributions to validate maintainer scripts and service wiring.